Reading Time: 11 minutes

 Non-Traditional Outsourcing

-• Next-gen BPO platforms: offering back-office support services such as data annotation, legal research, GenAI labelling and LLM model training.
+• Next-gen BPO platforms: Platforms, like AfricaAI, that offer back-office support services such as data annotation, legal research, GenAI labeling and LLM model training.

 • Freelancer Support Platforms: Platforms like Power that offer tools and resources for freelancers to improve their skills and marketability, such as training programs, portfolio-building tools, and financial management services.